 A bar association is not eligible if it has been a recipient of the award for the same or a substantially similar program within the past 10 years.
 Nominations are particularly encouraged with respect to associations that have developed programs for joint involvement of the private bar with organized legal services or public defender programs.

-This Award will be presented at the August 2018 Annual Meeting of the American Bar Association in Chicago, Illinois, in recognition of work accomplished during the period from April 1, 2017 through March 31, 2018.
-Projects which began prior to April 1, 2017 will be considered if substantial services have been provided during the April 1, 2017 through March 31, 2018 period.
+This Award will be presented at the August 2019 Annual Meeting of the American Bar Association in San Francisco, CA, in recognition of work accomplished during the period from April 1, 2018, through March 31, 2019.
+Projects which began prior to April 1, 2018, will be considered if substantial services have been provided during the April 1, 2018, through March 31, 2019, period.

 Nomination Application Requirements

 Pro bono programs, legal services offices, public defender programs, individual lawyers and the public are encouraged to nominate state or local bar associations for the award.
 Such bar associations may also submit their own applications.
 To ensure completeness of your nomination packet, it should include:

 - Nomination Information Sheet: Complete and submit the online nomination form.

 - Nomination Narrative: In no more than five single-spaced pages, provide specific, concrete examples of the nominee's performance of as many of the following criteria as apply:

 - a detailed description of the project, the date the project began, and specific, quantifiable data regarding project accomplishments;